 The writing of prose fiction, with emphasis on techniques of characterization, voice, plot development, and theme.
-This course satisfies the Modes of Inquiry requirement for Artistic Expression.
-Semester Hours: 3 Prerequisites:

-ENGL 325X: Introduction to Playwriting
+ENGL 325X: Introduction to Scriptwriting

-Introduction to the major components of writing for the stage; emphasis on dramatic action, character, and dialogue; tools and techniques of playwriting; focus on the imagination and creativity of the student through the development of the one-act play.
-Semester Hours: 3
+Introduction to the major components of scriptwriting; emphasis on dramatic action, character, and dialogue; tools and techniques of scriptwriting; focus on the imagination and creativity of the student through the development of a short script.